 Subject to minor change:

-Five percent credit is taken off per day late.
+of submitting it.
+Five percent credit is taken off per day

 - Assignment 1

 - Assignment 2